digitalbricklayer/techteapotcom/content/posts/introducing-easy-network-simulation.md

 title: "Introducing easy network simulation"
 date: "2009-05-28T16:05:36+00:00"
 categories: ["Network Simulation"]
-tags: ["network simulator"]
+tags: []
 aliases: [/introducing-easy-network-simulation/]
 ---

-Paessler have introduced a new product called <a href="http://www.paessler.com/serversimulator">Multi Server Simulator</a>, currently available as a pre-release version, that creates a simulated network of devices and switches.
+Paessler have introduced a new product called [Multi Server Simulator](http://www.paessler.com/serversimulator), currently available as a pre-release version, that creates a simulated network of devices and switches.

 The main use for network simulators is for testing network management software.
 However, network simulators do have plenty of uses outside of software development.